Undergraduate Student Resources

 GW’s chapter of the national psychology honors society Psi Chi provides activities to complement and enhance the psychology curriculum.
 Members can also take advantage of practical experience and networking with peers, as well as adding valuable content to their résumés.
 Visit Psi Chi online or contact [email protected] to get in touch with the GW chapter.

-Psychology majors have an option to study abroad.
-Psychology majors may apply for any program as long as they meet the eligibility requirements (semesters of school, language proficiency, GPA, etc.).
+PBS majors have the option to study abroad.
+PBS majors may apply for any program as long as they meet the eligibility requirements (semesters of school, language proficiency, GPA, etc.).

 Students should follow these important steps to make sure eligible coursework is successfully transferred: